Department of Energy.

 The chemical plant would use the Haber process to convert syngas into ammonia and the Bosch-Meiser process to convert ammonia into urea for fertilizer.
 With equipment additions or changes, other chemicals could be produced.

 Other notable equipment would include coal storage facilities, a coal preparation plant and coal feed system, air separators, stacks, mechanical draft cooling tower (dry cooling is planned for the power generation facilities and wet cooling for other portions of the plant), a unit for converting captured sulfur dioxide into sulfuric acid for sale on the market, and a particulate filtration system.
 The height of the tallest proposed stack would be approximately 140 feet above ground level.
-Additionally, the plant would require the construction of a railroad loop, coal unloading facilities, ash/slag handling facilities, access roads, administration buildings, water and waste water treatment facilities, and a waste water disposal well.
+Additionally, the plant would require the construction of a railroad loop, coal unloading facilities, ash/slag handling facilities, access roads, administration buildings, water and Start Printed Page 30802waste water treatment facilities, and a waste water disposal well.
 An underpass may be constructed beneath the adjoining railroad.

 Proposed Linear Facilities